-- (1) An individual Registrant who fails to pay the full amount of an applicable annual fee or special assessment pursuant to section 6.4(1) of the Bylaws [Annual Fees] or section 6.5(1) of the Bylaws [Special Assessments] must send to EGBC the full amount of the applicable annual fee or special assessment and the applicable late fee specified in Schedule C of the Bylaws, by 11:59 PM (Pacific Time) on January 31 of the following year. - (2) If a Registrant fails to pay a required - (a) registration fee pursuant to section 6.2(1) of the Bylaws [Registrant Fees], - (b) designation fee pursuant to section 6.2(2) of the Bylaws [Registrant Fees], - (c) for an individual Registrant, a prorated annual fee pursuant to section 6.4(5) of the Bylaws [Annual Fees], or - (d) annual fee, special assessment, or late fee pursuant to section 6.8(1) of the Bylaws [Failure to Pay Fees], the Registrar must cancel the Registrant's registration, or if the Registrant is a Trainee, the Trainee's enrolment, or if the Registrant is a Registrant Firm, the Registrant Firm's registration and Permit to Practice.
+- (1) An individual Registrant who fails to pay the full amount of an applicable annual fee or special assessment pursuant to section 6.4(1) of the Bylaws [Annual Fees] or section 6.5(1) of the Bylaws [Special Assessments] must send to EGBC the full amount of the applicable annual fee or special assessment and the applicable late fee specified in Schedule C of the Bylaws, by 11:59 PM (Pacific Time) on January 31 of the following year. - (2) If an individual Registrant fails to pay a required - (a) registration fee pursuant to section 6.2(1) of the Bylaws [Registration Fees], - (b) designation fee pursuant to section 6.2(2) of the Bylaws [Registration Fees], - (c) a prorated annual fee pursuant to section 6.4(5) of the Bylaws [Annual Fees], or - (d) annual fee, special assessment, or late fee pursuant to subsection (1), the Registrar must cancel the Registrant's registration, or if the Registrant is a Trainee, the Trainee's enrolment.

-- (3) A Registrant Firm or a non-practising Registrant Firm that fails to pay the full amount of an applicable annual fee or special assessment pursuant to sections 6.4(2) or(4) of the Bylaws [Annual Fees], or section 6.5(2) of the Bylaws [Special Assessments] must send to EGBC the full amount of the applicable annual fee or special assessment and late fee specified in Schedule C of the Bylaws by 11:59 PM (Pacific Time) on June 30 of the same year. - (4) If a Registrant Firm or non-practising Registrant Firm fails to comply with the requirements set out in subsection (3), the Registrar must place a condition on the Registrant Firm's registration and Permit to Practice prohibiting it from engaging in the Regulated Practice until all fees outstanding pursuant to subsection (3) have been paid. - (5) If a Registrant Firm or non-practising Registrant Firm that is subject to a condition prohibiting it from engaging in the Regulated Practice pursuant to subsection (4) fails to pay the full amount of all applicable outstanding fees by 11:59 PM (Pacific Time) on
+(3) A Registrant Firm or a non-practising Registrant Firm that fails to pay the full amount of an applicable annual fee or special assessment pursuant to sections 6.4(2) or (4) of the Bylaws [Annual Fees], or section 6.5(2) of the Bylaws [Special Assessments] must send to EGBC the full amount of the applicable annual fee or special assessment and late fee specified in Schedule C of the Bylaws by 11:59 PM (Pacific Time) on June 30 of the same year.

-August 31 of the same year, the Registrar must cancel the Registrant Firm or nonpractising Registrant Firm's registration and Permit to Practice.
+- (4) If a Registrant Firm or non-practising Registrant Firm fails to comply with the requirements set out in subsection (3), the Registrar must suspend the Registrant Firm until all fees outstanding pursuant to subsection (3) have been paid. - (5) If a Registrant Firm or non-practising Registrant Firm suspended pursuant to subsection (4) fails to pay the full amount of all applicable outstanding fees by 11:59 PM (Pacific Time) on August 31 of the same year, the Registrar must cancel the Registrant Firm or non-practising Registrant Firm's registration and Permit to Practice.